I Promise School: Student body

 The school is divided into "I Promise Elementary" and "I Promise Secondary", respectively teaching students from grade one to four up to grade eight.
 As of the first day of school on July 30, 2018, 240 students were attending grades three and four.
 The school was set to feature grades one and two by the following year and eventually all grades by 2022.
 The school is housed in the former Akron Public Schools' administration building and remains part of the Akron School District.
 Teachers are still on the district's payroll and curriculum is developed according to public school requirements.

 The school deploys a STEM-based curriculum.
 "The Family Resource Center" and the school's "family plan" are aimed at the students' families to ensure a stable learning experience at home.
 Deviating from traditional timetables, school days last from eight to five.
 Summer vacation is shortened significantly and shorter breaks are scattered throughout the year instead.

 After tests administered by the Northwest Evaluation Association, The New York Times reported that roughly 90% of its 240 inaugural students either met or exceeded their expected learning goals in both math and reading, making the school the district's most successful.
 Initially scoring in the lowest one-percentile in both fields, third and fourth graders respectively rose to the ninth and 16th percentile in reading, and to the 18th and 30th percentile in math.
 By the end of the school year, the school proved to be among the fastest growing performance-wise nationwide.

 Criticism

 In 2018, annual costs of the school reportedly amounted to $8 million, which were by some perceived to be a burden on taxpayers living in the comparatively low-income school district.
 Parents who meet the criteria to enroll their children at the school but were unable to do so due to the school's lottery system were especially frustrated at the tax increase.

 In July 2023, the school came under the scrutiny of the Ohio Department of Education for its deficient performance in the state's math and English tests.
 None of the eighth grade students for the 2023–2024 school year tested proficient in math in the previous three years, and in the preceding year only 8% of I Promise students tested proficient in English.
+The achievement component received an F grade, and the progress component—which measures growth of students based on past performance—received an A grade.